sambrightman/sphinxcontrib-emacs/doc/guide/domain.rst

    .. code-block:: rst

-      .. el:variable:: foo
+      .. el:variable:: python-check-command
          :local:
          :safe: stringp

-         This variable does nothing particularly useful.
+         The shell command to use for checking the current buffer.

-   This documents ``foo`` as buffer-local variable which is safe as local variable when its value matches the predicate ``stringp``.
+   This documents ``python-check-command`` as buffer-local variable which is safe as local variable when its value matches the predicate ``stringp``.

    The flag ``:local:`` denotes that the variable is automatically buffer-local.